-This NGO report has been prepared by the French intersex person and advocate Vincent Guillot in collaboration with the international intersex NGO Zwischengeschlecht.org / StopIGM. org, and is endorsed by OII Francophonie.
+This NGO report has been prepared by the French intersex persons and advocates Nadine Coquet and Vincent Guillot in collaboration with the international intersex NGO Zwischengeschlecht.org / StopIGM.org.

-- Vincent Guillot is a French intersex person, survivor of IGM practices and intersex human rights defender who has been working to improve the well-being and human rights of intersex persons in France and Europe, and to raise awareness on intersex issues for more than a decade.
-(1) Vincent is a co-founder of Organisation Intersex International (OII). - Zwischengeschlecht.org / StopIGM.org, founded in 2007, is an international Human Rights NGO based in Switzerland.
-It is led by intersex persons, their partners, families and friends, and works to represent the interests of intersex people and their relatives, raise awareness, and fight IGM Practices and other human rights violations perpetrated on intersex people, according to its motto, "Human Rights for Hermaphrodites, too!"
-According to its charter, 3 Zwischengeschlecht.org works to support persons concerned seeking redress and justice, and has continuously collaborated with members of parliament and other bodies in order to call on Governments and Clinics to collect and disclose statistics of intersex births and IGM practices, and to prevent them.
+- Nadine Coquet is a French intersex person, survivor of IGM practices, intersex human rights defender and a member of OII Francophonie.
+Nadine has testified to IGM practices at a hearing of the French Senate. - Vincent Guillot is a French intersex person, survivor of IGM practices and an intersex human rights defender for more than a decade.
+Vincent is a co-founder of Organisation Intersex International (OII). - StopIGM.org / Zwischengeschlecht.org is an international intersex human hights NGO based in Switzerland, working to end IGM Practices and other human rights violations perpetrated on intersex people, according to its motto, "Human Rights for Hermaphrodites, too!"
+According to its charter, Zwischengeschlecht.org works to support persons concerned seeking redress and justice and regularly reports to UN treaty bodies.